-SPECIAL EVENTS: Folk Group Sections organise lots of 'Special Events' Meets.
+SPECIAL EVENTS: Folk Group Areas organise lots of 'Special Events' Meets.
 Throughout the camping season there are Craft Meets, Boules Tournaments, Painting Meets, Grandchildren's Meet, Music Meets, Apple Tasting weekends.... and lots more.

-HOLIDAY MEETS: In addition many of our Sections organise Holiday Meets.
+HOLIDAY MEETS: In addition many of our Areas organise Holiday Meets.
 These provide not only the usual 'good value' inexpensive camping in an attractive area, but also 'Folk' activities as well.

 WINTER: During the winter months Folk Group Members can socialise at Christmas parties, Dinner Dances, Winter Walks and other entertainment organised to 'keep in touch' and 'keep in tune'.

-YOUTH SECTIONS: Some of our Sections have very active Youth Sections for our younger members (12-18 years or 21 if they have passed their CCY Test).
-Some Sections advertise 'special weekend' Youth activities.
+YOUTH SECTIONS: Some of our Areas have very active Youth Sections for our younger members (12-18 years or 21 if they have passed their CCY Test).
+Some Areas advertise 'special weekend' Youth activities.
 Our youth members are encouraged to enjoy our Folk activities, and are given the opportunity to take part in every way.